Coaches and Personnel (2017)

 Coach Callahan was a captain of the Concord-Carlisle (Mass.)
-High School football team, and played for the Boston Bandits men’s semi-pro football team of the New England Football League.
+High School football team, and played for the Boston Bandits (NEFL) men’s semipro football team.
 He has coached Division 1 high school football at Catholic Memorial (West Roxbury, Mass.) as well as Pop Warner.
-Callahan also coached running backs, linemen, special teams, and defense over a five years with the New England Intensity (2009-2013).
-This is Coach Callahan’s first year with the Renegades.
+Callahan also coached running backs, linemen, special teams, and defense over a five year period with the New England Intensity (2009-2013).
+Callahan joined the Renegades staff in 2016.

 Coach Goodwin played middle linebacker for the Massachusetts Mutiny (2006-2007), the Boston Militia (2008-2013), and the first US Women’s National Football Team (2010).
 She attended the University of California at Berkeley, where she played on the women’s soccer and ultimate teams.
 After college, Goodwin continued playing ultimate for eleven years, going on to win a total of 11 Ultimate Frisbee National and three World Championships.
 She is a member of the Ultimate Hall of Fame.
 Goodwin grew up in Denver, Colorado, as an avid football fan with a particular fondness for middle linebacker Tom Jackson and the Denver Broncos.
 She is also the Chief Financial Officer for the Boston Women’s Football organization.
 This is her second year coaching the Renegades.
 She is the proud aunt to 6 nieces and 3 nephews.